Methods for fever reduction

 - put the two cloths on the calves,

-- invert or refresh if heated.
+- invert or refresh when warmed up.

-- Cooling bath (not unpleasant cold),
+- Cooling bath (NOT unpleasantly cold),

 - The bath does not need to reach higher than the waist.
-Water the upper body (123).

 We help them lose heat by sweating; Mahatma Gandhi did the same with his children (69): he let them sweat.